 Over-inflation vs. Under-inflation of tires

 This can vary depending on different factors such as how heavy you are as a rider, how frequently you go on rides, and what type of terrain you typically encounter on those rides.
-Overall, maintaining the right level of air pressure in your bike tire is essential for ensuring a safe and enjoyable ride every time.
+How To Check Bike Tire Pressure, Overall, maintaining the right level of air pressure in your bike tire is essential for ensuring a safe and enjoyable ride every time.

 5. Bike Pump Options